microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaAdministrativeUnitMember.md

 ```

 ### -ObjectId
-Specifies the ID of an administrative unit in Azure Active Directory.
+Specifies the ID of an administrative unit in Microsoft Entra ID.

 ```yaml
 Type: String